wesleyrparsons/WesChat12/README.md

 This provides a useful reference tokenizer and makes it possible to compare WesChat's native tokenization with an established byte-level BPE tokenizer.

-Tokenizer experiments are evaluated not only with token-level cross-entropy but also with **bits per byte (BPB)**, since raw token loss and perplexity cannot be compared directly when two tokenizers produce different token streams.

 ---

 ## Training